 The network jitter monitor is related to the amount of tolerable Jitter set-up in the application preferences.
 It indicates if the network jitter exceeds the tolerable value.
 By default this value is set to 100ms.
 Green = OK (below the tolerable value).
 Orange = the network jitter is close to the tolerable value.
 Red = the network jitter is exceeding the tolerable value.

 When the jitter exceeds the tolerable value in LUCI STUDIO a short drop-out could be audible in the audio you hear from the incoming stream.
-Not on the connection’s end or what they hear from you.
+The send stream could be unaffected and is shown at the “OUT” meter.

 LUCI software tries to make drop-outs in the stream as inaudible as possible by interpolating missing audio.

 The green light at the bottom left, this is the incoming stream indicator and can be gray, green, orange or red.
-(Green = OK, Gray = no incoming stream, Orange = jitter close to tolerable value, Red = error).
-An error does not necessarily mean you can hear this or something is seriously wrong.
+(Green = OK, Gray = no incoming stream, Orange = data packet loss, Red = connection error).
+A packet loss does not necessarily mean you can hear this or something is seriously wrong.
 LUCI STUDIO will try to make errors inaudible.
 When the red light turns on intermittently every second or even turns gray (= no stream for a second), then the network conditions are too bad for a decent live report.
 When the orange light is often turned on, you could try to set the Jitter buffer longer or use the Dynamic Jitter option.

-As additional information a M for Mono or a S for Stereo is shown indicating the format of the in or out going stream.
+Additional information a “M” for Mono or a “S” for Stereo is shown, indicating the format of the in- or out- going stream.